Skip to main content

 There are eight routes to membership:

-CIMSPA Practitioner and Manager members (other than Aspiring Manager) are awarded professional recognition which provides confirmation and confidence to their employers, colleagues, clients and the public that they have achieved the required qualifications and CPD to excel in their role.
+CIMSPA Practitioner, Manager and Leader, and People Developer members are issued with professional status which provides confirmation and confidence to their employers, colleagues, clients and the public that they have achieved the required qualifications and CPD to excel in their role.

-Student – For those who have or are working towards a CIMSPA-endorsed qualification.
+Student – For those who are working towards a CIMSPA-endorsed qualification

 Affiliate – For those who have an interest in the sport and physical activity sector but do not hold a professionally-recognised qualification.